Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Linear versus quadratic band touchings

 \section{Linear versus quadratic band touchings}

 The transitions between bands with different Chern indices, shown in the phase diagram Fig.~\ref{fig:topo_PD}, occur where the gap between bands closes.
-The point where bands then touch, may have a linear or quadratic form.
-In what follows we give a thorough characterization of these linear and quadratic band touchings.
+The point where bands touch, may have a linear or quadratic form, which we characterize in detail in this section.
 We provide analytic expressions for both the Berry curvature, and the associated Chern numbers, before and after the transitions, where they are well defined~\cite{Oshikawa1994}.
-Our main focus will be the way in which topological charge is exchanged between bands.
+We focus on how topological charge is exchanged between bands.
 In both cases, two units of Chern number are exchanged.
 For linear band touching this occurs through the exchange of a single unit at two different points in the BZ, $K$ and $K'$, while for quadratic band touchings two units are exchanged at the $\Gamma$ point.

 We continue with the U(1) symmetric model of Eq.~(\ref{eq:U(1)}) including the isotropic Heisenberg interaction and the DM interactions, but keeping the nematic terms zero.

 Our approach will be to reduce the description of each touching point to a $2\times2$ matrix describing only those bands which touch